mikelew42/coffee/README.md

 ### Just copy everything

-Think of everything as an object that can be copied.
+Think of everything as simple objects that can be copied.

  | the old way | the new way
 --- | --- | ---
 Creating an instance | `myModule = new Module()` | `myModule = Module.copy()`
 Creating a class | `MyClass = function(){};` | `MyClass = Module.copy()`

-Now, creating an instance and a class are both the same (`Module.copy();`).
+Create an instance or a module in the same way: `Module.copy();`.
 Everything is just an object that can be copied.
 For convenience, pass an object with new properties to the `.copy()` method:

 ```
 myModule = Module.copy({